tdwg/website/about/executive/nominations/index.md

 All officers elected this year will serve a term of two calendar years, 2026-2027, except the Deputy Chair, who will serve an additional two years as Chair.

+The nominations received until now (1 Dec) are listed below under the respective role. **The nominating period does not close until 6 December.**

 {:id="deputy-chair"}
 ### Deputy Chair